 Sky + HD 2TB

-1.5TB of space is entirely free for you to use for recordings, while 400GB is used for On Demand content and the remainder contains the operating system.
+The 2TB box is, of course, our favoured Sky unit, as it gives us that much more space to store TV programmes and films for a rainy day.
+Available from £150 if you add a channel pack, it’s £250 otherwise.
+1.5TB of space is entirely free for you to use for recordings, while 400GB is reserved for On Demand content and the remainder contains the operating system.

 What’s 1.5TB in recording terms?
 A whopping 350 hours of HD or 1180 hours of standard-def content, that’s what.
-With that sort of space, your days of deleting shows in order to make space for the next episode of Mad Men will be over.
-Now you can have your HD cake and save it as long as you like before eating it.
+With that sort of space, your days of deleting shows in order to make space for the next episode of The Wire (one of the shows now available in its entirety as part of Sky’s TV Box Set collection) will be over.